JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ### 3.2 Future Plan

-In the first section's `Schedule`, I have listed a draft plan for the next serval weeks.
+In the first section, I have listed a rough plan for the next serval weeks.
 In detail, I want to complete the following missions:

-- Test `MADDPG` on more suitable envs and add relative experiments.
+- Test **MADDPG** on more suitable envs and add relative experiments.
 (08/16 - 08/23)
-- Consider implementing the `Exploitability Descent`(ED) algorithm and add related experiments.
+- Consider implementing the **Exploitability Descent(ED)**\dcite{DBLP:journals/corr/abs-1903-05614} algorithm and add related experiments.
 (08/24 - 09/07)
-- Consider implementing the `Policy-Spaced Response Oracles`(PSRO) algorithm and add related experiments.
+- Consider implementing the **Policy-Spaced Response Oracles(PSRO)**\dcite{DBLP:journals/corr/abs-1909-12823} algorithm and add related experiments.
 (09/08 - 09/22)
 - Fix the existing bugs of algorithms and finish the **final-term report**.
 (09/23 - 09/30)